Kristian de Groot

 I am a language coach who helps learners of English to become the best learner they can possibly be.
 When I was teaching English to adults in Prague, many of my students told me they found it hard to study at home, outside of the regular classes.
 That's why I made the decision to become an (online) language coach.

-Other than coaching, I’m interested in blogging and podcasting.
-Recently I’ve started a blog myself, and there’s much to discover and to learn.
+Other than coaching, I’m interested in podcasting.
+Recently I’ve started a podcast myself, and there’s much to discover and to learn.
 It’s a very exciting new development in my life.

 Last but not least, I’m a keen learner of Czech.
 I want to stay in Prague for many more years, so I need to learn the language.
 At first it wasn’t easy, but now that I’ve taught myself how to practise every day for an hour, it’s actually quite fun!